Battle of Benghazi (2014–2017)

-The Battle of Benghazi (2014–2017) was a major battle of the Second Libyan Civil War that raged from October 2014 to December 2017, between the Shura Council of Benghazi Revolutionaries, Islamic State of Iraq and the Levant in Libya, and the Libyan National Army (LNA), and paramilitaries supporting the Libyan National Army in the city.
-The battle was a direct consequence of the failed Benina Airport Offensive by the Benghazi Revolutionaries and their Allies, which allowed LNA Forces to regroup and attack deep into Benghazi.
+The Battle of Benghazi (2014–2017) was a major battle of the Second Libyan Civil War that raged from October 2014 to December 2017, between the Shura Council of Benghazi Revolutionaries, Islamic State of Iraq and the Levant in Libya, and the Libyan National Army (LNA), and paramilitaries supporting the LNA in the city.
+The battle was a direct consequence of the failed Benina Airport Offensive by the Benghazi Revolutionaries and their allies, which allowed LNA forces to regroup and attack deep into Benghazi.

-By May 2016, the LNA controlled at least 90% of the City, including Ansar Al-Sharia's main neighborhood of Al-Laithi, Benghazi University, and the Cement Factory.
+By May 2016, the LNA controlled at least 90% of the city, including Ansar Al-Sharia's main neighborhood of Al-Laithi, Benghazi University, and the Cement Factory.

 A number of Benghazi revolutionaries regrouped later on and announced the formation of the Benghazi Defense Brigades in June 2016, to support the Shura Council.
 Despite LNA General Khalifa Haftar's declaration of the "liberation" of the city, dozens of gunmen remained fortified and besieged in Sidi Akribesh, according to sources close to military, with the final pocket persisting until December 2017.

 Background

-Heavy clashes broke out in Benghazi on 16 May 2014 with the Libyan National Army attacking the militias in the city.
+Heavy clashes broke out in Benghazi on 16 May 2014 with the LNA attacking the militias in the city.
 The attack was led by Khalifa Haftar, the commander of the LNA.
 He declared it was launched to clear the city of Islamist militias and "restore Libya's dignity".
 However during the summer of 2014, the Benghazi revolutionaries, an alliance of former rebels and Islamist militants, launched constant attacks against LNA bases and headquarters, eventually forcing the LNA to retreat to the nearby town of Benina.
 On 30 July 2014 Ansar al-Sharia, one of the militant Islamist groups within the Shura Council, stated it had taken complete control over Benghazi.
 The announcement came after they had seized the headquarters of the special forces of the Libyan National Army.

-With the retreat of the LNA from Benghazi proper, the city's airport (located 15km east in the town of Benina) became one of the last areas still held by the army.
+With the retreat of the LNA from Benghazi proper, the city's airport (located 15 km east in the town of Benina) became one of the last areas still held by the army.
 The LNA managed to repel the attempt by militants to seize the airport in the Battle of Benina Airport, inflicting high casualties on the Islamist fighters, and setting the stage for the LNA operation to recapture Benghazi.